lkodinsson/MARS/Fantasy/Races.md

 **Languages** Humans start with common and one additional language of their choice.

+## Lizardfolk

+Typically found dwelling in dark and damp environments, they do not often interact with many other humanoid species.
+While their environment does play a major role in their seclusion, they often choose not to seek out interaction.
+Lizardfolk live for extended periods of time and can recover quickly from injuries, which provides their civilizations with a greater concentration of surviving elders.
+As a result lizardfolk find a greater comfort in the wisdom of their own elders than seeking insight from other races.
+Despite this however, their lack of communication often leaves them behind technologically and culturally.

+**Stats** Lizardfolk get +1 Dexterity and +1 Resolve, plus any size modifiers.

+**Natural weapon, claw** Deals STR+r4 slashing damage (crit +6), has the features: Bypass 2, Mode Piercing, Swift
+**Natural weapon, tail** Deals STR+r4 blunt damage (crit +6), has the features: Momentum, Trip

+**Scaly Vigor** Lizardfolk recover 2 health during long rests instead of 1.
+Additionally, while in wet terrain, lizardfolk have +1 damage reduction and can attack completely unhindered by water.

+**Size** Lizardfolk can be be medium or large sized, but are typically medium sized.

+**Speed** Lizardfolk have a movement speed of 7m, including swimming.

+**Languages** Lizardfolk start with the common and lizardfolk languages.

 ## Lupine

 Lupines are humanoid wolves with hardy, imposing builds.
 They live in tight-knit family groups with some young adults choosing to leave after coming of age.
 They have keen senses and a close connection with nature, feeling most comfortable with soil beneath their paws.
 The powerful lupines never shy away from combat, which their culture views as a deeply spiritual endeavour.

 **Stats** Lupines get +1 Strength and +1 Dexterity, plus any size modifiers.

+**Natural weapon, bite** Deals STR+r4 piercing damage (crit +6), has the features: Bypass 2, Momentum, Swift
+**Natural weapon, claw** Deals STR+r6 slashing damage (crit +4), has the features: Bypass 2, Cleave, Swift

 **Vigilance** Lupines have very sharp senses.
-They can see in both daylight and poorly lit areas, and they receive +1 to all Perception checks to sense other creatures.
+They can see in both daylight and poorly lit areas, and they receive +1 to perception checks to sense other creatures.

 **Size** Lupines can be be medium or large sized, but are typically large sized.